Kruiser8/Kruiz-Control/js/Documentation.md

 ***

 #### OnCommand
+_WARNING: Kruiz Control responds to messages sent by Kruiz Control.
+Please be mindful of your commands, keywords, and messages so that you do not trigger an infinite loop of messages.
+Twitch has [chat limits](https://dev.twitch.tv/docs/irc/guide#command--message-limits) and will block you from chatting._
 | | |
 ------------ | -------------
 **Info** | Used to trigger a set of actions when a command is used at the beginning of a message.